5roop/task6_speech/README.md

 I found a fork of `aeneas` that works.
 The nontrivial part of next steps is splitting the sentences in a meaningful way.
 Normalized sentences contain no punctuation or capitalization, especially due to the origin of the data, reading them is like reading James Joyce.

 In a first attempt I created a text transcript, where I replaced every 10-th space with a newline character.
 I ran `aeneas ` on my laptop and found that it even supports Croatian language.
 The troubling part however, is that there are some parts of the transcripts that have zero length.
 I shall investigate those manually to discern what is going on.

+It seems that the aligner reads the duration correctly, but especially in the end part of the audio file the alignments are pretty much useless.
+In the beginning part, the transcripts are longer than they really are in the audio file (e.g. 15s segment is labeled as being 18.4 seconds long.)